aave/aip/content/aips/AAVE_ETHEREUM_V3.md

 1. activate the pool via `POOL_CONFIGURATOR.setPoolPause(false)`
 2. create the eMode category via `POOL_CONFIGURATOR.setEModeCategory(1, 90_00, 93_00, 10_100, address(0), 'ETH correlated')`
-3. pass admin permissions to the following contracts:
+3. Grant POOL_ADMIN permissions to the following contracts:
    - TBA
    - TBA
    - TBA

-Each of these addresses follows the steward pattern used in [v3-listing stewards](https://github.com/bgd-labs/aave-v3-listing-stewards/blob/feat/v3-ethereum-tests/src/contracts/common/StewardBase.sol#L8).
-Each stewards will handle the listing of one specific asset and then renounce all it's roles.
-This process is needed as otherwise the proposal would not fit within a single transaction.
+Each of these addresses follows the Steward pattern used in [v3-listing stewards](https://github.com/bgd-labs/aave-v3-listing-stewards/blob/feat/v3-ethereum-tests/src/contracts/common/StewardBase.sol#L8).
+Each Steward will handle the listing of one specific asset and then renounce to the granted POOL_ADMIN role.
+This process is needed as otherwise, the proposal's gas limit would be really gas-expensive.

 ## Configuration snapshot